youngalfred/bowtie-sdk/react-start-bowtie-session-to-resume-on-credible/README.md

 # The Young Alfred Bowtie SDK: A Basic React Implementation Demo

-This repository is different than the other demos found in the repository.
+The React demo is different than the other demos in this repository.
 Instead of implementing a complete, customer-facing UI, this demo implements a basic UI your organization might use internally.
-The UI prompts you for basic information required by the Bowtie API before accepting a partial application.
+The UI prompts you for the most basic pieces of application information required by the Bowtie API before accepting a partial submission.

-Your organization's might do something similar to start applciations on behalf of customers by answering a number of basic questions about the customer before submitting the partial application.Once submitted, the Bowtie API triggers an email (it parses the partial portfolio to find the customer's email) inviting the customer to continue his/her application on Credible.
-This demo asks for the following information about a customer before allowing you to submit a partial application to the Bowtie API:
+Your organization might do something similar to this demo by starting applciations on behalf of customers by answering a number of basic questions about the customer before submitting the partial application.
+Once the partial app is submitted, the Bowtie API triggers an email (it parses the partial portfolio to find the customer's email) to invite the customer to continue his/her application on www.credible.com/insurance/get-started.
+The React demo asks for the following customer info before allowing you to submit a partial application to the Bowtie API:

-1. customer's insurance policy type (home, auto, or home & auto)
+1. insurance policy type (home, auto, or home & auto)
-2. customer's email
+2. email
-3. customer's first name
+3. first name
-4. customer's birthday
+4. birthday

 ## The implementation